 Choosing a good password

-Good security is about the most important aspect of your website, and the most common way that hackers break into sites is by guessing passwords.
-In this article we'll look at what makes a good password and how to choose one.
+Good security is the most important aspect of your website, and the most common way that hackers break into sites is by guessing passwords.
+In this article, we'll look at what makes a good password and how to choose one.

 How to choose a good password